AdobeDocs/target.pt-BR/help/c-activities/t-experience-target/t-xt-create/xt-add-experience.md

    À medida que passa o mouse sobre os elementos da página, eles são destacados.
 Qualquer elemento destacado pode ser alterado usando o VEC.
 For a list of actions that can be performed on an element to change the experience, see [Visual Experience Composer Options](/help/c-experiences/c-visual-experience-composer/viztarget-options.md).

-   Se você criou uma mbox na página usando o Target Classic, (antes Test&amp;Target), essa mbox aparece como um elemento que mostra o seu nome e pode ser modificada como qualquer outro elemento.
+   If you created an mbox on the page using [!DNL Target Classic], that mbox appears as an element that shows the mbox name, and can be modified like any other element.

    >[!NOTE]
    >
-   >Por padrão, o Visual Experience Composer não permite alterações a elementos que contenham JavaScript, como banners giratórios.
-Você pode desativar o javascript caso deseje poder alterar esses elementos usando o VEC.
+   >Por padrão, o VEC não permite alterações a elementos que contenham javascript, como banners giratórios.
+Você pode desativar o javascript para alterar esses elementos usando o VEC.

-1. To create additional experiences, click **[!Add Experience Targeting]**.
+1. To create additional experiences, click **[!UICONTROL Add Experience Targeting]**.

    ![Adicionar link de direcionamento de experiência](/help/c-activities/t-experience-target/t-xt-create/assets/add-experience-targeting.png)

    The [!UICONTROL Choose Audience] dialog box displays.
 Para direcionar uma experiência a um público-alvo, você deve selecionar o público-alvo antes de adicionar uma experiência.

-   A biblioteca de público-alvo contém públicos que foram definidos previamente, inclusive alguns comuns que são predefinidos como parte do Target.
-Você pode selecionar um público-alvo da biblioteca ou [criar um novo público-alvo](../../../c-target/c-audiences/audiences.md#concept_65BE870D290E412D8BBF557EEA67C271).
+   A biblioteca de público-alvo contém públicos que foram definidos previamente, inclusive alguns comuns que são predefinidos como parte do [!DNL Target].
+You can select an audience from the library or [create a new audience](../../../c-target/c-audiences/audiences.md#concept_65BE870D290E412D8BBF557EEA67C271).

    >[!NOTE]
    >